eliasmr98/symfony-test/README.md

 This repository provides a robust setup for deploying Symfony API projects using FrankenPHP.
 It is designed to work seamlessly for both local development and remote production environments.

+This is a modified version of Douglas symfony-deploy repo.
+The original example is [here](https://github.com/dunglas/symfony-docker)

 ### 🚀 Features
 - FrankenPHP Integration: Use modern PHP runtimes for performance and simplicity.
 - Dockerized Multistage Environment: Fully containerized setup for consistent deployment.